Skip to main content

 Cycling

-Best way to make use of a cycle is to use it as a mode of transportation.
+The best way to make use of a cycle is to use it as a mode of transportation.
 Using it this way helps in exercising and saving time.
 Cycling to commute to work saves time and gets your exercise done for the day.
-Hence, this is a very handy and benefiting exercise to choose from, instead of going with any other transport.
+Hence, this is a very handy and beneficial exercise to choose from, instead of going with any other transport.

 Dancing

-Dancing is an own comfort in itself.
-It relieves stress, anxiety and helps in being happy.
+Dancing is its comfort in itself.
+It relieves stress, and anxiety, and helps in being happy.

 Dancing offers a variety of options to choose from based on the interests and convenience of the people like contemporary, salsa, hip hop, jazz, zumba, etc.